 The TEFL Academy Certification Review Part I: Fake Reviews and the Spreading of Misinformation.

 - The TEFL Academy (TTA) brought in a new Marketing Director, Thomas Gibbons, in 2020.

 - Not long afterward, Trusted TEFL Reviews (TTR) began receiving a lot of unverified TTA reviews, supposedly written by students of TTA.
 None of the reviewers could prove course participation.
 TTR took the correct decision not to publish the reviews because there was no way of knowing if TTA graduates had written the review, or whether employees of TTA had.

-- These reviews have since turned up published on other TEFL review websites, where there exists little or no verification process.
+- These reviews have since been published on other TEFL review websites, where there exists little or no verification process.
 Such websites include TrustPilot and Reviews.co.uk

 - Thomas Gibbons contacted TTR to ask if we could delete a (verified) TTA negative student review on TTR.
 When we said that we wouldn’t, Thomas began pressuring TTR for a face-to-face video call.
 TTR politely declined the request.

 - In March of this year, an individual left a review for TTA on TTR.
 The review was flagged for containing commercial content, and we soon discovered that the individual works for The TEFL Academy as one of their ‘Brand Ambassadors’ – earning 20% of all TTA courses purchased through their website.
 When we took a look at their website, we saw a website set up to sell TTA courses and a website full of exaggerated promises and misleading facts – such as the claim that teachers can earn $100 per hour teaching English online, and the claim that teachers don’t need a college degree to teach in South Korea.
 This Brand Ambassador has since branched out – reviewing TEFL programs that they have zero first-hand knowledge or experience of and earning a 20% affiliate’s fee on each referral in the process.